 Post Placement Support (PPS) is the service provided to job seekers and employers in the first 26 weeks of employment.
 It is designed to maximise the chances of sustainable employment for the job seeker and employer satisfaction with their new employee.

 PPS is a proven strategy for achieving sustainable placements, maximising outcome fees, and building performance ratings in the jobactive and Disability Employment Services environments.
-Post Placement Support can improve job seeker retention in employment when there is a planned approach to maintaining regular contact with both job seekers and employers.
+PPS can improve job seeker retention in employment when there is a planned approach to maintaining regular contact with both job seekers and employers.
 It enables early intervention if problems arise and encourages the building of quality relationships that increases opportunities for repeat business.

 Discuss with your Job Seeker

 PPS is something that needs to be discussed with every job seeker when they commence into your services.
 Discussing this early, allows the job seeker to future pace themselves into employment and understand the support available to them.

 Before speaking with the job seeker think of the benefits that they would appreciate.
 Every person is different in what they value so it’s best to do this every time you market to a new job seeker.
 Also, try to determine the best way to market this information to them.
 Would they like to hear it?
 Read it?
 See it?